peterjcaulfield/raiden/README.md

 ```

-With this config `raiden get_posts` would execute a `GET` request to default host e.g
+With this config `raiden get_posts` would execute a `GET` request to default host e.g:

 `http://127.0.0.1:8888/posts/?rrp=10&page=2`

 ---